-As a popular culinary ingredient, garlic (Allium sativum) is so useful in the kitchen!
-Learning how to plant garlic – and more specifically, how to grow garlic from a clove – will have you cooking with homegrown ingredients in no time!
+As a popular culinary ingredient, garlic is so useful in the kitchen!
+Learning how to plant garlic from the store – and more specifically, how to grow garlic from a clove – will have you cooking with homegrown ingredients in no time!

 I decided to plant garlic cloves in the fall so I am looking forward to a July harvest, hopefully.
 Even if you’re reading this post during a different time of year, you can still learn how to plant garlic and grow some anyway.

 Planting garlic from a clove was so easy and only took a moment or two.
 Really, there’s no reason not to try it.